A Solution to Global Water Shortages

 Fresh, clean water is not only a basic human right, it is a fundamental right of all life.

 LAEO’s U.S. headquarters is spearheading projects around the world with the purpose of ensuring that knowledge related to how to locate and access abundant fresh water, even in highly arid areas or those prone to drought, is available for the good of mankind and all life.
-The knowledge of how to access a natural resource that is so basic to survival must not be controlled by only a few, but must be available to all as a basic right.
+The know-how enabling broader access to this natural resource that is so basic to survival must not be controlled by only a few, but must be available to all as a basic right.

 Access to adequate amounts of clean, fresh water is a serious problem in many regions of the planet.
-Lack of it is the source of wars, health problems, economic strife, famine, and environmental devastation to eco systems through drought and pollutants.
-However, contrary to outmoded science and prevalent belief, it was thoroughly proven in the 1890’s, and again in the 1930’s, that clean, fresh water is not a scarce nor finite commodity.
-There is, in fact, an abundant and endless source of fresh water on this planet, even in highly arid desert areas.
-And, even more significant, this abundant water source is virtually untapped and continuously being created deep within the planet although accessible near the surface.
-For those who are familiar with it, it is called “earth-generated water”, or “juvenile water”, or “primary water”.
+Lack of it is the source of wars, health problems, economic strife, famine, and environmental devastation to ecosystems through drought and pollutants.
+However, contrary to conventional science and prevalent belief, scientific studies in the 1890’s, and again in the 1930’s, showed evidence that clean, fresh water may not be the scarce or finite commodity commonly believed.
+In our search for geological studies in this field, we have found various reports in archives indicating there are in fact alternative sources of fresh water on this planet, and, even in arid desert regions.
+This information strongly indicates that deep-seated water sources are virtually untapped and data suggests that it may be created continuously deep within the planet, although accessible near the surface.

-There is a special technology for locating and drilling for this type of water, currently known to only a few.
-However over 5,000 wells have been drilled since the 1890’s, thoroughly proving its existence.
-Although it is surprising that these scientific principles are not more broadly known, the Lawrence Anthony Earth Organization’s Science and Technology Advisors have indicated our pursuit in this field is potentially momentous.
-While our work in this area is just beginning, our purpose is to ensure this vitally important science is far more broadly known and utilized than it currently is, in order to guarantee that water is accessible to the world.
+There is a special methodology for locating and drilling for this type of water, apparently known to only a few.
+However over 5,000 deep seated water wells have been drilled since the 1890’s, giving credence to this important pursuit.
+Although it is surprising that these geological scientific principles are not more broadly known, the Lawrence Anthony Earth Organization’s Science and Technology Advisors have formed a sub-committee to carry forth the study of this field and advance broad scale implementations.
+While our work in this area is just beginning, our purpose is to ensure this vitally important science is far more known and utilized in order to guarantee clean water is accessible to the world.
 This is a legacy project of far-reaching magnitude and scope.

-Most water conservation programs today focus on managing atmospheric water in the form of surface runoff and ground water, while negligible consideration is given to earth-generated water.
+Most water conservation programs today focus on managing atmospheric water in the form of surface runoff and ground water, while negligible consideration is given to deep-seated water sources.
 Pressuring up from deep within the earth through rock fissures, this water is virtually limitless and clean.
-Stephan Riess was one of the key pioneers in this field who independently came across the fact of earth-generated water and then went on to prove its existence by locating and successfully drilling wells for earth-generated water in arid areas where other hydrology experts asserted no water could possibly be exist.
-Interestingly, recent research by university scientists has affirmed controversial statements by Riess that at least 5 times as much fresh water exists in the mantle as does saltwater in the oceans of the world.
+In the 1960s Stephan Riess, a geologist was one of the key pioneers in this field who independently came across this water source and then went on to prove its existence by locating and successfully drilling wells in arid areas where other hydrology experts asserted no water could possibly be exist.

 Locating well sites requires special training and experience.
 There are countless wells that have been functioning for decades all over California and in other countries around the world.